 What the Super Bowl Can Teach Us About Leadership, Camaraderie and the Importance of Team Building

-On February 4th millions of Americans will be tuning in for Super Bowl LII.
+Every year millions of Americans will be tune in for the Super Bowl.
 Fans across the country will be attending the game, hosting parties, and anxiously awaiting big-budget commercials to air.
 But one thing that many people may not be paying attention to are the lessons they can learn from the game of Football…especially as it relates to workplace engagement.

 For many leaders, putting pressure and constructive feedback on the top performers isn’t always their first instinct.
 Many managers focus their energy on the team members who need further development.
 However, by continuing to push top performers, you provide a clear message that the bar is set high for the entire team and there is always room for improvement.
 With employees, providing both positive feedback and constructive criticism to all team members evens out the playing field and allows for clear communication of goals and expectations.